-Before switching to law, James was a professional jazz saxophonist in the US and member of the New Orleans Jazz Orchestra.
+Before practising law, James was a professional jazz saxophonist based in the US and member of the New Orleans Jazz Orchestra.

 James is developing a diverse commercial practice and has gained particular experience in cases concerning contractual interpretation and shareholder disputes.
-Highlights of his current and recent work include: advising on Liberty Partnership Ltd v Tancred, a long-running case concerning alleged breaches of share purchase agreement; assisting with a multi-million dollar DIFC Courts claim concerning the proper shareholding of a Dubai company; assisting in Alan Murchison Restaurants Limited & Ors v Portridge Capital, an insolvency application concerning alleged undervalue transactions; advising and acting as sole counsel for a defendant company in a breach of contract claim brought by a major UK recruitment agency.
+Highlights of his recent and current work include: advising on Liberty Partnership Ltd v Tancred, a long running case concerning alleged breaches of share purchase agreement; assisting with a multi-million dollar DIFC Courts claim concerning the proper shareholding of a Dubai company; assisting in Alan Murchison Restaurants Limited & Ors v Portridge Capital, an insolvency application concerning alleged undervalue transactions; advising and acting as sole counsel for a defendant company in a breach of contract claim brought by a major UK recruitment agency.